doombubbles/BTD6-Mods/InstaMonkeyRework/README.md

 **Changelog**

+v1.0.4 Fixed a bug where Tower Placement wouldn't fully resolve

 v1.0.3 Updated for BloonsTD6 v25.0 and new mod helper

 v1.0.2 Fixed a bug related to Insta quantities when loading games